Joannarama/the-Oracle/README.md

   - The main area of the game is located in the centre of the homepage.
 It comprises images of the fortune teller, the crystal ball and the question input field where the user is prompted to ask three questions.
   - The images provide a sense of what the game is about, fortune telling, predictions in a fun game
-  - The user knows immediately what they should do, i.e. ask a question and click 'ASK'.
+  - The user knows immediately what they should do, i.e. ask a question and click 'Ask'.

 ### Ask the Oracle